dataspike-io/pipecat-deepfake-bot/README.md

 The bot will:
 - Initialize the Pipecat pipeline with deepfake detection
+- Start an **interactive playground** at **http://localhost:7860**
 - Wait for WebRTC connections
 - Start analyzing video and audio streams when a client connects

+**🎮 Interactive Playground**

+When running locally, Pipecat provides a built-in web interface where you can:
+- Test your webcam and microphone in real-time
+- See live deepfake detection results
+- Monitor state transitions (CLEAR → SUSPICIOUS → ALERT)
+- View detection notifications in real-time
+- Experiment with different configurations

+Simply open http://localhost:7860 in your browser after starting the bot!

 ### Configuration